 Where should you stay on the Perhentian Islands?

 This is also tricky!
-Only several accomodations are partners of online booking websites.
+Only several accommodations are partners of online booking websites.
 Those who are, are expensive.
-But when travelling from Innsbruck (Austria) to Perhentian Islands (South China Sea), you don’t want to sleep on the beach for one week… So I had no choice than to book our accommodation online.
-If you have the same issue, try to book min 3 Months in advance!
+But when travelling from Innsbruck (Austria) to the Perhentian Islands (South China Sea), you don’t want to sleep on the beach for one week… So I had no choice than to book our accommodation online.
+If you have the same issue, try to book 3 Months in advance!
 I saved a loooot of money by doing so!
 It was twice the price 6 weeks before our “check-in” date.
 When you want to book online, I would recommend comparing Agoda and Booking.com.